redSlug/go-fun/README.md

 - consider shutting down and re-running the `npm run dev` command for each commit
 - obviate the need for `kill $(lsof -ti :5174)`
 - fix the spacing of the output + hide red herring error messages
+- get the count of commits and increment num for the SCRRENSHOT file name so they are not reversed
+- create a video gif

 ## Troubleshooting
 - `ERROR: could not unmarshal event: json: cannot unmarshal JSON string into Go network.IPAddressSpace within "/resourceIPAddressSpace": unknown IPAddressSpace value: Local` is a red herring